systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

   ESP the boot loader was run from formatted as NUL-terminated UTF16 string, in normal GUID syntax.

-* The EFI variable `LoaderConfigTimeout` contains the boot menu time-out currently in use.
+* The EFI variable `LoaderConfigTimeout` contains the boot menu timeout currently in use.
 It may be modified both by the boot loader and by the host.
 The value should be formatted as numeric, NUL-terminated, decimal string, in UTF-16.
 The time is specified in µs.

-* Similarly, the EFI variable `LoaderConfigTimeoutOneShot` contains a boot menu time-out for a single following boot.
+* Similarly, the EFI variable `LoaderConfigTimeoutOneShot` contains a boot menu timeout for a single following boot.
 It is set by the OS in order to request display of the boot menu on the following boot.
 When set overrides `LoaderConfigTimeout`.
 It is removed automatically after being read by the boot loader, to ensure it only takes effect a single time.
 This value is formatted the same way as `LoaderConfigTimeout`.
-If set to `0` the boot menu time-out is turned off, and the menu is shown indefinitely.
+If set to `0` the boot menu timeout is turned off, and the menu is shown indefinitely.

 * The EFI variable `LoaderEntries` may contain a series of boot loader entry identifiers, one after the other, each individually NUL terminated.
 This may